lee-jian-hui/tts-system/WRITEUP.md

 - **Configuration via env vars**: Provider flags and Coqui settings are read from environment variables, which is the same mechanism you’d use in a real deployment to control behavior across environments.

 These choices are intended to keep the codebase flexible if it were to grow into a multi-provider, production-grade gateway.

+In addition to rate limiting, I added a small, in-process **bounded session-creation queue**: `POST /v1/tts/sessions` requests are enqueued into an `asyncio.Queue` with a configurable max size and handled by a fixed pool of worker tasks that call `TTSService.create_session`.
+This lets the gateway smooth short bursts of session-creation traffic while still enforcing a hard cap on how much work can be queued in memory; when the queue is full, the API returns a `503 Gateway overloaded` error instead of allowing unbounded backlog growth.

+Later, I refined this queue to target the truly heavy work: **streaming** rather than `create_session`.
+WebSocket `stream_tts` requests now enqueue “stream this session” work items into a bounded in-process queue.
+A fixed worker pool (configurable worker count) pulls items and runs `TTSService.stream_session_audio`, performing provider synthesis, ffmpeg transcoding, and WebSocket sends on behalf of each client.
+This worker pool effectively acts as a concurrency limit (similar in effect to a semaphore) for active streams, while the queue size bounds how many additional streams can be waiting in memory; if both are saturated, new streams are rejected with a structured `503` error rather than silently starving.

 ### 3.7 Approach to Testing